ivy-llc/ivy/docs/overview/deep_dive/devices.rst

 On exiting the context manager(`__exit__`_ method), the default device and soft device mode is reset to the previous state using `ivy.unset_default_device()`_ and
 `ivy.unset_soft_device_mode()`_ respectively, to move back to the previous state.

+There are some functions(mostly creation function) which accept a :code:`device` argument.
+This is for specifying on which device the function is executed on and the device of the returned array. :code:`handle_device_shifting` deals with this argument by first checking if it exists and then setting :code:`device_shifting_dev` to that which is then passed to the :code:`handle_soft_device_variable` function depending on the :code:`soft_device` mode.

 **Round Up**